RENOIR - A Dataset for Real Low-Light Image Noise Reduction: Experiments

-To evaluate our noise estimation method we chose ten 16-bit RAW reference images from the three digital cameras and used them as ground truth images $I^{GT}$ for constructing artificial sequences from them.
-We then used our alignment method as described in \ref{sec:alignment} to construct an 8-bit version of $I^{GT}$.
+To evaluate our intensity alignment and noise estimation method we constructed scenes with added artificial noise, as illustrated in Figure \ref{fig:errorfc}.
+For this we chose ten 16-bit RAW reference images from each of the three digital cameras and used them as ground truth images $I^{GT}$ for constructing artificial sequences from them.
+We then used our alignment method as described in Section \ref{sec:alignment} to construct an 8-bit version of $I^{GT}$.
 We then generated $I^r$,$ I^n$, and $I^c$ by adding artificial Gaussian noise to the 16-bit $I^{GT}$.
-For 16-bit $I^r$ and $I^c$ we added $\sigma=\frac{3}{\gamma}$ amount of noise where $\gamma$ is the multiplications factor to map the 16-bit $I^{GT}$ to an 8-bit $I^{GT}$.
+For 16-bit $I^r$ and $I^c$ we added $\sigma=\frac{3}{\gamma}$ amount of noise where $\gamma$ is the multiplication factor to map the 16-bit $I^{GT}$ to an 8-bit $I^{GT}$.
 A 16-bit $I^n$ was generated using $\sigma=\frac{10}{\gamma}$.
 This way the standard deviation of the difference from the 8-bit $I^{GT}$ to the 8-bit $I^r$ (or $I^c$) will be 3 and to the 8-bit $I^n$ it will be 10.
-We then performed our standard alignment on $I^r$,$ I^n$, and $I^c$ to map them over to 8-bit images obtaining parameters $\gamma',\alpha_i,\alpha_2$ as illustrated in Figure \ref{fig:errorfc}.
+We then performed our standard alignment on $I^r$,$ I^n$, and $I^c$ to map them over to 8-bit images obtaining parameters $\gamma',\alpha_i,\alpha_2$, as illustrated in Figure \ref{fig:errorfc}.

+Observe that multiplying the alignment parameters $\gamma',\alpha_i,\alpha_2$ by the same factor produces another alignment of the same quality, thus the alignment is only identifiable up to a multiplicative constant.
+For this reason, the alignment is evaluated indirectly, through the quality of the noise level estimation.

-To estimate the true value of noise for $I^r$,$ I^n$, and $I^c$ we computed the standard deviation of the difference image between each of them and $I^{GT}$ (all in 8-bit versions).
-We then compared the standard estimate of noise as $\sigma(I^n-I^r)$ and $\sigma(I^c-I^r)$ with the noise estimation of $I^c$ and $ I^n$ using our method explained in Section \ref{sec:noiseeq}.
+The true values of the noise levels for the $I^r$,$ I^n$, and $I^c$ images can be computed as the standard deviation of the difference between each of them and $I^{GT}$ (all in 8-bit versions).
+Our noise level estimation method for $I^c$ and $ I^n$ described in Section \ref{sec:noiseeq} is compared with the true noise level to obtain the relative error (defined as estimation error divided by the true noise level value).
+The same type of relative error is also computed for the standard estimate of the noise, which is $\sigma(I^n-I^r)$ and $\sigma(I^c-I^r)$.

-Figure \ref{fig:errorbp} shows the relative error (defined as error divided by noise level) of estimating the noise level for both $I^n$ and $I^c$ .
-When it came to estimating the noise level $I^n$ our method of estimation kept the relative error to below $0.5\%$, while the standard method of estimating the noise level had a relative error around $5\%$.
+Figure \ref{fig:errorbp} shows the relative error (defined as error divided by the true value) of estimating the noise level for both $I^n$ and $I^c$ .
+When it came to estimating the noise level $I^n$, our estimation method kept the relative error to below $0.5\%$, while the standard method of estimating the noise level had a relative error around $5\%$.
+For the low noise images $I^r$ and $I^c$ our method had an error below 1\% while the standard method had an error of around 40\%.